woofpool/cardano-private-testnet-setup/1-INSTALL_EXECUTABLES.md

 ### 2. Install latest release tags of Cardano db-sync executables including some patches necessary to make things work in private testnet

-**Note**: The author could not find pre-built binaries for cardano-db-sync from IOHK, so the directions below are to build them from Haskell sources using cabal and GHC.
+**Note**: The directions below are to build `cardano-db-sync` from Haskell sources using cabal and GHC.
 If you want to explore other options to build or deploy, e.g. using `nix-build` or `docker`, please see the [IOHK cardano-db-sync README](https://github.com/input-output-hk/cardano-db-sync#readme) for more info.

 **Note2**: The directions below include applying some cherry-pick commits, which are necessary to allow `cardano-db-sync` to work with a private testnet.
 If you want to understand the issue, please visit: [issue](https://github.com/input-output-hk/cardano-db-sync/issues/1046).

 - Clone the IOHK cardano-db-sync repo
   ```shell